Appendix I FNP Site and Preceptor Guidance

 Types of Services: Assessment and management of primary care.

 Ideal Preceptor Choices: Primary care MD, DO, FNP, AGNP.
 Family practice MD, DO, FNP, AGNP.
 Internal medicine MD, DO, FNP.
 Pediatric primary care MD, DO, FNP or CPNP.
-The preceptor’s practice cannot have a specialty
+The preceptor’s practice cannot have a specialty.

 Ideal Site Choices: Family practice, internal medicine (non specialty) practice, or primary care clinic.
 Primary care pediatrics.
 Additional sites that may be acceptable include health departments and retail clinics (e.g., CVS) that provide primary care.
 Home care that provides primary care across the life span.
 Sometimes acceptable: urgent care facilities that provide primary care.